TyzzyT/Sonoff-NSPanel-with-ESPHome/README.md

 - Notifications!
 You can send a notification from Home Assistant to the NSPanel, which then plays a sound and displays the notification on the screen

 # Remarks
 Some parts (especially entity IDs) are in Dutch, but I tried to write as much as possible in English.
-Also comments inside the configuration files are in English.\
+All comments inside the configuration files are in English.\
 I tried to write as much comments as possible, because this can help you understand the configuration.
 If you still don't understand anything, please let me know.\
 Because I'm running two Home Assistant instances (one test and one production), I can't use the homeassistant service directly inside the ESPHome config.
 Because that way it will toggle the light twice and thus not do anything.
 That's why I only defined the binary sensors inside ESPHome and did all the automation inside Home Assistant.\
 To make sure that all data on the display is being updated, I'm using a template switch called nextion_init.
 All values are only being send to the display after this switch is turned on.
 Switch will automatically turn on once the API has an active connection.